© Crown copyright 2020

 See below for information you may be asked to provide.
 Do not worry if you’re unable to answer all the questions.
 Your local PHE HPT will guide you through the process.

-Your local PHE HPT will work with you to assess the risks and identify the most appropriate actions to take.
+Your local PHE HPT will work with you to assess the risks and advise what actions to take.

-Depending on the outcome, your local PHE HPT and local authority may establish an outbreak control team to help manage the situation.
+Depending on the outcome, your local PHE HPT and local authority may establish an outbreak control team to help support you to manage the situation.

 How to prevent a possible outbreak